type-challenges/type-challenges/.github/ISSUE_TEMPLATE/new.md

 labels: new-challenge
 ---

-You need to provide a detailed description of your new challenge, either in English or Chinese are acceptable.
+> You need to provide a detailed description of your new challenge, either in English or Chinese are acceptable.

-A detailed solution/guide is not required, but be sure the challenge is solvable.
+> Detailed solution/guide is not required, but be sure the challenge is solvable.

-Please follow the template and fill the info.
+> Please follow the template and fill the info.
 A PR will be auto-generated and always reflect on your changes.

 ## Info